Deepomatic/challenge/README.md

 Send the archive to vincent@deepomatic.com.
 You will be judged on:
 - the quality of your code
 - the elegance of your solution
-- the strength of you IA
+- the strength of you AI

 Good luck ! :-)